Frequently Asked Questions

 The Innovation Center was created as a space for creation, collaboration, studying, invention and group events.

-UC students and community organizations can reserve spaces in the Innovation Center (including the atrium), by emailing David Ramsburg at email@example.com with name of group, size of group, date and time needed. *Please note: Due to Coronavirus Regulations, events will not be held on campus until further notice.
+For meetings and other events, students and community organizations can reserve spaces in the Innovation Center (including the atrium), by emailing David Ramsburg at firstname.lastname@example.org with name of group, size of group, date and time needed. *Please note: Due to Coronavirus Regulations, events will not be held on campus until further notice.

 - The entire space is monitored by security cameras.

 - After 5:00 p.m. we ask that everyone enter and exit only through the 1st floor entrances.

 - Please do not open the doors for others trying to enter after 5:00 p.m. on the 2nd floor.
 It is important that everyone enter on the 1st floor and sign in.

 Yes, if they have been trained and know how to use the technology, we welcome students to use it.
 The exception to this is the 3-D printers – their use is only for specific students and faculty with permission to use them.